 Mineralization at Goldrush occurs primarily within two units of the Devonian-age Wenban limestone and, to a lesser extent, the overlying Horse Canyon formation.
 The upper-most Wenban unit #8 is well exposed in the western portion of SF and is an important ore host at Goldrush.
 However, the highest grades at Goldrush occur in Wenban unit #5, which should lie at a reasonable depth at the SF property.
 The structural reinterpretation indicates that a thrust fault lies beneath thin gravel cover on the eastern edge of the property and dips westward beneath poorly exposed Horse Canyon formation.
 Float samples in that area of the SF property contain up to 100ppb gold.
 Wenban unit #5 is susceptible to brecciation along thrust faults, which develops an ideal host-rock for high-grade gold mineralization; this target not been tested with drilling at SF.

-Permitting to drill test this target is in progress.
+Permitting to drill test this target has been approved, subject to posting of a bond.